Guatemalan police arrest 7 accused of trafficking the 53 migrants who asphyxiated in Texas in 2022 - Local News 8

 “Said organization illegally housed and transferred hundreds of migrants of different nationalities to the United States, collecting millions of quetzales (the national currency) through several years of operation,” said the Guatemalan government.

-Associated Press reporter Jim Vertuno contributed to this report from Austin, Texas.
+Associated Press writer Jim Vertuno contributed to this report from Austin, Texas.